cloudant-labs/cloudant-introduction-course/Part 15 - Partitioned Databases.md

 ---

-The advantge comes when retrieving data.
+The advantage comes when retrieving data.
 We can direct Cloudant Queries, MapReduce requests and searches at _a single partition_.
-In this example, a Cloudant Query selector is being sent to a the `book` partition.
-This has the effect only exercising a fraction of the Cloudant infrastruture (only the shard that hosts the `book` partition are used, the rest of the cluster remains idle).
+In this example, a Cloudant Query selector is being sent to the `book` partition.
+This has the effect of only exercising a fraction of the Cloudant infrastruture (only the shard that hosts the `book` partition are used, the rest of the cluster remains idle).

 This makes for faster query performance, cheaper query costs and better scalability.

 The key to great partitioned query performance is the choice of partition key:

 - It needs to be a value that repeats within your data set i.e. there a several items in the `book` partition.
 - There needs to be many partitions.
 If there are only a handful of categories, then category is a bad choice of partition key.
-It needs to be something that has many values e.g. deviceId in an IoT application.
+It needs to be something that has many values e.g. deviceId in an IoT application or orderId in an e-commerce system.
 - It needs to match the queries that your application is making.
 If the most common use-case is searching within a product category, then partitioning by category may be a good fit.
 - Avoid hot partitions - traffic should be evenly spread across your partitions.
-If your choice of partition key is likely to lead to much more traffic hitting a small number of partitions, then this might not be good choice of partition key.
+If your choice of partition key is likely to lead to much more traffic hitting a small number of partitions, then this makes for a poor choice of partition key.

 ![](slides/Slide114.png)